botlabs-gg/docs-piggy/docs/Piggy-Commands/configuration/announcements.md

 # Announcements
-These are the commands related to the announcements feature of Piggy.
+These are the commands related to the announcements feature of Piggy RPG.

 ## subscribe
 Piggy sends out announcements regarding its updates and surprise chest drops which mentions the <b>@piggyusers</b> role by default.
 You can also change the announcements channel for Piggy and the role to mention in the announcements through the <a href="(\https://piggy.gg/dashboard/">Dashboard</a>.<br>